izlovchiismoil/activate-user-with-gmail/README.md

-# User Email Activation API with Node.js, Sequelize, PostgreSQL & Docker
+# User Email Activation API with Node.js, Sequelize, PostgreSQL, Docker, Swagger

 This project is a minimal authentication API built with **Node.js**, using **Sequelize ORM** and **PostgreSQL** as the database.
 It allows user registration and login via email, with account activation through **Gmail-based verification links**.
 The entire application is containerized using **Docker Compose**.